TyceIsNice/TyceIsNice/README.md

 - 👋 Hi, I’m @TyceIsNice.
 Gaming is my hobby and my job.
-- 👀 I’m interested in Developing games, and youtube
+- 👀 I’m interested in Developing games and youtube
-- 🌱 I’m currently learning everything
-- 💞️ I’m looking to collaborate on many many games
 - 📫 How to reach me - tyceis2nice@gmail.com
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: I'm also a youtuber

 <!---
 TyceIsNice/TyceIsNice is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.